jfparadis/requirejs-tpl/README.md

 - [RequireJS-text](http://requirejs.org/docs/download.html#text)

-Typically, you would place them in a ``scripts/libs`` folder then create a ``scripts/main.js`` file to alias then and to shim UndescoreJS:
+Typically, you would place them in a ``scripts/libs`` folder then create a ``scripts/main.js`` file to alias them and to shim UndescoreJS:

 ```
 require.config({